imguest24897-alt/OpenResolvium/docs/vncjson.md

 # OpenResolvium - `res/vnc.json` Documentation

 This document provides an overview of the `res/vnc.json` file used in the OpenResolvium project.
-OpenResolvium is a tool designed for research purposes to identify insecure VNC servers.

 ## Purpose of `res/vnc.json`